 Dogs are the natural hosts of heartworms although sometimes cats can be infected as well.

 Mosquitoes are the culprits that transmit heartworms to dogs.
 Since mosquitoes exist almost everywhere, this disease can occur in dogs all over the world.

 In most dogs, the major organs that are affected by heartworms include the heart, the lungs, the liver, and the kidneys.

 Generally speaking, when there are fewer than 50 adult heartworms in the dog, the worms live mostly in the pulmonary arteries and the right ventricle of the heart.
 But when the numbers are over 75, the worms extend to the right atrium.

-	With an even heavier infestation, the worms may migrate into the superior and inferior vena cavae and the veins of the liver.
+With an even heavier infestation, the worms may migrate into the superior and inferior vena cavae (2 large veins of the heart) and the veins of the liver.

 Canine Heartworm Symptoms and Signs

 Dog heartworm signs and symptoms depend on the number of worms in the dog, and the size and health condition of the dog.